syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Editing.md

 In dialog editing action `ActionBegin` and `ActionComplete` client side events are triggered before and after the edit action.
 Dialog editing for specific row can be prevented by using `ActionBegin` event.

-The following code example show, how to prevent dialog editing in tree grid.
+The following code example show, how to prevent dialog editing in TreeGrid.

 {% highlight CSHTML %}